lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

 Thus, the model input is the concatenation of $\mathbf{x}$ and $\mathbf{c}_{: 1}$, and two special `<EOS>` tokens are appended after each of them.

-We compute sinuous position embedding separately for prompt and input tokens.
+[[Sinuous Position Embedding]] is computed separately for prompt and input tokens.

 For the causal transformer model, each token $ct,1$ can attend to $(x, c≤t,1)$ as illustrated in the left part of Figure 3.